 will receive nothing if it holds out.

 South Korean President Lee Myung-bak welcomed Japanese Prime Minister Yukio Hatoyama Friday at the presidential Blue House in Seoul.
 Mr. Lee said the two are in harmony on dealing with North Korea's nuclear weapons.

-Lee describes his proposal as a "grand bargain" for the North.
+Mr. Lee describes his proposal as a "grand bargain" for the North.
 It is seen as an attempt to accelerate the disarmament process by making the North's actions bolder, and the rewards for cooperation bigger.

 Prime Minister Hatoyama says Japan backs that approach.